 20250.
 Introduction to Statistical Concepts and Methods.
 Statistical techniques offer psychologists a way to build scientific theories from observations we make in the laboratory or in the world at large.
 As such, the ability to apply and interpret statistics in psychological research represents a foundational and necessary skill.
 This course will survey statistical techniques commonly used in psychological research.
 Attention will be given to both descriptive and inferential statistical methodology.
 It is recommended that students complete MATH 13100 and MATH 13200 (or higher) before taking this course.
 S. Heald, Winter.

 20300.
 Biological Psychology.
 What are the relations between mind and brain?
 How do brains regulate mental, behavioral, and hormonal processes; and how do these influence brain organization and activity?
 This course introduces the anatomy, physiology, and chemistry of the brain; their changes in response to the experiential and sociocultural environment; and their relation to perception, attention, behavioral action, motivation, and emotion.
 This course does not meet requirements for the biological sciences major.
 PQ: Some background in biology and psychology.
-J. Yu, Winter.
+S. London, Winter.

 20550.
 From Data to Manuscript in R (CHDV 20550).
 This course tackles the basic skills needed to build an integrated research report with the R programming language.
 We will cover every step from data to manuscript including: Using R's libraries to clean up and re-format messy datasets, preparing data sets for analysis, running statistical tools, generating clear and attractive figures and tables, and knitting those bits of code together with your manuscript writing.
 The result will be a reproducible, open-science friendly report that you can easily update after finishing data collection or receiving comments from readers.
 Never copy-paste your way through a table again!
 The R universe is large, so this course will focus specifically on: The core R libraries, the tidyverse library, and R Markdown.
 Students will also learn about the use of GitHub for version control.
 Prerequisite(s): This is a project-based course.
 Students must already be in possession of a (partial or whole) dataset for which they would like to create a preliminary research report (e.g., for thesis submission, publication, or similar).
 No prior programing experience necessary.
 N. Dowling, Winter.

 21100.
 Human Development Research Design.
 (CHDV 20100).
 The purpose of this course is to expose CHD majors in college to a broad range of methods in social sciences with a focus on human development research.
 The faculty in Comparative Human Development is engaged in interdisciplinary research encompassing anthropology, biology, psychology, sociology, and applied statistics.
 The types of data and methods used by faculty span the gamut of possible methodologies for addressing novel and important research questions.
 In this course, students will study how appropriate research methods are chosen and employed in influential research and will gain hands-on experience with data collection and data analysis.
 In general, the class will meet as a whole on Mondays and will have lab/discussion sections on Wednesdays.
 The lab/discussion sections are designed to review the key concepts, practice through applying some of the methods, and prepare students for the assignments.
 Students in each section will be assigned to small groups.
 Some of the assignments are group-based while others are individual-based.
 Required course for Human Development Majors.
-E. Abdelhadi, Winter, Summer.
+C. Galli, Winter.

 21260.
 Psychology Research Incubator.
 Answering questions about how minds work, how choices are made, or about the forces that shape behavior depends on understanding how to carry out research.
 This course guides you through the process of developing an original research project of your own design.
 Whether your questions come from research you are already working on in a lab or reflect independent interests of your own, this course will lead you through the process of designing an empirical study to address an issue that interests you.
 From the first stages of turning an idea into a study, you will work either individually or with a group to develop your research questions scientifically to address issues that can add new knowledge to psychological science.
 In this course you will learn to: (1) generate testable hypotheses that are informed by prior research, (2) design and implement methods for testing these hypotheses, and (3) write an IRB protocol in order to collect data.
 The course culminates with drafting a research grant proposal so you will be well positioned to take advantage of the increased funding opportunities available for undergraduate research.
 Prerequisites: PSYC 20200.
 Open to second and third year students only.
 K. Ledoux, Winter.

 23200.
 Introduction to Language Acquisition.
 This course addresses the major issues involved in first-language acquisition.
 We deal with the child's production and perception of speech sounds (phonology), the acquisition of the lexicon (semantics), the comprehension and production of structured word combinations (syntax), and the ability to use language to communicate (pragmatics).
-S. Goldin-Meadow, Spring.
+S. Goldin-Meadow, Winter.

 23820.
 Attention and Working Memory in the Mind and Brain.
 This course will provide a broad overview of current work in psychology and neuroscience related to attention and working memory.
 We will discuss evidence for sharp capacity limits in an individual's ability to actively monitor and maintain information in an "online" mental state.
 Readings will be primarily based on original source articles from peer-reviewed journals, with a focus on behavioral and neural approaches for measuring and understanding these basic cognitive processes.
 PQ: NSCI 20110 (Fundamental Neuroscience) is required for Neuroscience majors only.
 E. Awh, E. Vogel.
 Winter.